timburr1/timburr1.github.io/cv.md

 Work Experience
 ---------------
+Aug 2019 - present
+Senior Software Engineer | Healthwise | Boise, ID
+* Interacts with other departments and internal users as part of development of the Healthwise software and systems
+* Provides leadership and direction to engineers developing tools and processes to improve continuous integration and automated testing at Healthwise
+* Envisions innovative designs for complex software systems; Contributes to developing effective processes and best practices
+* Works with other developers to facilitate knowledge transfer and conduct code reviews
+* Participates in pair programming, technical design reviews, and code reviews
+* Works with users to resolve technical issues and to provide implementation support
+* Contributes to development of company objectives and principles, and achieves goals in creative and effective ways

-Aug 2012 - present
+Aug 2012 - Aug 2019
 Software Developer | Clearwater Analytics | Boise, ID
-* Maintain and improve existing code
+* Maintained and improved existing code
-* Provide 24-hour, on-call support for critical projects
+* Provided 24-hour, on-call support for critical projects
-* Create additional webservices, databases, and testing frameworks
+* Created additional webservices, databases, and testing frameworks
-* Collaborate with other developers and analysts
+* Collaborated with other developers and analysts

 Nov 2015 - Nov 2017
 Compliance Team Lead | Clearwater Analytics | Boise, ID
 * Led an Agile team of four developers and one quality assurance engineer
 * Worked with users and stakeholders to prioritize and implement new features
+* Mentored and taught junior developers

 Sep 2011 - May 2012
 Teaching Assistant | University of Oklahoma | Norman, OK